 One of the most common economic shocks faced by the poor is the health shock.
 Health shock is considered to be idiosyncratic in nature which deteriorates the health condition or death of a household member.
 Unexpected illness is found to have adverse long and short term economic impacts especially for the poor in developing countries [1,2].
-There are evidences that health shocks even push households into poverty and also deepens it [3-5].
+There are evidences that health shocks even push households into poverty and also deepens it [3,4].
 Households depend on different coping strategies for smoothing their consumption when they face any kind of income shocks.

-Lack of proper safety net mechanisms and huge dependence on out of pocket expenditure to pay for health care expenses lead households to depend on expensive and distressing coping strategies such as borrowing and sale of assets [6].
-These strategies not only cost additional expenses but also increases the vulnerability in future against any economic shock[7,8].
+Lack of proper safety net mechanisms and huge out of pocket health expenditure lead households to depend on expensive and distressing coping strategies such as borrowing and sale of assets [5].
+These strategies not only cost additional expenses but also increases the vulnerability in future against any economic shock[6,7].

 India is not an exception to the high share of out of pocket expenses and poor spread of insurance coverage.
-According to the latest reports of National Sample Survey on health, households in India largely depend on ex post measures of coping mechanisms such as savings, borrowings and sale of assets to cope with out of pocket expenditure [9].
+According to the latest reports of National Sample Survey on health, households in India largely depend on ex post measures of coping mechanisms such as savings, borrowings and sale of assets to cope with out of pocket expenditure [8].
 The lack of collateral or other securities results in the poor depending on the easily available sources such as borrowings from friends and relatives or money lenders.
 Though high interest rates pose a big challenge for them to repay the loans, poor are left with no option but to borrow from them to meet unexpected expenses.
-This results in poverty deepening and falling into the debt trap.
+This results in poverty deepening and falling into the debt trap [9,10].

 To reduce financial risk from health expenditure, Government introduced a nationwide publicly funded health insurance (PFHI) scheme in India with an objective to protect the poor.
 Publicly funded health insurance scheme for the poor was introduced with the objective of increasing health care utilisation and financial protection.
 Financial protection indirectly ensures less reliance on distress coping strategies and improved welfare of households.
-The impact of PFHI schemes on financial protection in terms of share of out of pocket expenditure, catastrophic expenditure and utilisation are extensively studied [10-12].
+The impact of PFHI schemes on financial protection in terms of share of out of pocket expenditure, catastrophic expenditure and utilisation are extensively studied [11-13].
 There is a scarcity of impact studies of PFHI on coping strategies such as borrowing and sale of assets which are expensive and distressing in nature, in India.
-Therefore, the objective of the paper is to understand the role of publicly funded health insurance schemes in helping the poor households come out from expensive coping strategies such as borrowing and sale of assets against health expenses in the state of Kerala, India.
+Therefore, aim of the paper is to determine whether publicly funded insurance schemes have significantly enabled poor households to come out from expensive coping strategies such as borrowing and sale of assets in the State of Kerala, India.